Capitalism Works Because Capital is a Built-in Incentive

 Every lofty text can be replaced with a mark on a ledger.

-Capital inspires a person to become skilled, to produce jobs, to reinvest capital, etc. It inspires the market to produced quality goods when quality is demanded, quantity when quantity is demanded, and jobs and technology so that demand can be met efficiently (so more excess capital can be produced).
+Capital inspires a person to become skilled, produce jobs, reinvest capital, etc. It inspires the market to produce quality goods when quality is demanded, quantity when quantity is demanded, and jobs and technology so that demand can be met efficiently (so more excess capital can be produced).